babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

    position, ctor/static-call via a runtime-resolved class.
 Whole-fn fallbacks (fn not jitted at all): varargs, `this-as`, multi-arity, `^:async`, `with-meta` fn, macro fn.
+8d. **INTERPRETER-SEMANTICS (not a jit item): make js/-static resolution dynamic.** `analyze-static-access` resolves the class+method at ANALYSIS time and closes over the method, so mutating the class property after analysis (`(set! (.-stat K) new-fn)`) is NOT observed — a stale, surprising freeze that has been in sci a long time (an old perf choice: resolve once, skip per-call lookup).
+The jit currently MIRRORS it for parity (`:jsstatic` calls the analysis-resolved method bound at compile), like it mirrors the `==` path-dependence.
+Fix BOTH together: change the interpreter to re-resolve `class[name]` at call time (a cheap property read; keep the resolved value only as a re-checkable cache if perf matters), then the jit follows by emitting the re-read it used to have.
+Deliberate semantic change: bump the differential tests to expect the new (dynamic) behavior in both modes.
+Low urgency, edge case, but parity + intuition both favor the dynamic form.
 9. **Direct method call for static interop**: DONE for `:jsstatic`.
 It emitted `Reflect.apply(C[method], C[class], [args])`; a jitted `(fn [] (Math/sin 3))` ran 139ms/1e7 vs 40ms native (3.5x), while a